-Jaddaf Waterfront Sculpture Park is adjacent to Jameel Arts Centre and is the UAE’s first arts-themed park.
-It was designed to balance the rippling water of Jaddaf Creek with the stacked geometry of the Jameel Arts Centre.
+Jaddaf Waterfront Sculpture Park is adjacent to Jameel Arts Centre and is the UAE’s first open-air art and sculpture park.
+It was designed to balance the rippling water of Jaddaf Creek with the stacked geometry of the Jameel.
 The result, a fluid and easily navigated criss-cross of paths, reflects a hidden geometry that both defines distinct zones and builds an organic flow between them.
-The site-specific approach of park creators ibda design, an architecture studio founded in the UAE by Wael Al Awar and Kenichi Teramoto, placed a premium on accommodating both human behaviour and the aesthetic needs of the featured works.
+The site-specific approach of park creators waiwai design, an architecture studio founded in the UAE by Wael Al Awar and Kenichi Teramoto, placed a premium on accommodating both human behaviour and the aesthetic needs of the featured works.

-Recognising the potential impact of severe environmental conditions – salt, wind, water, sun – the works featured in the Jaddaf Waterfront Sculpture Park will be exhibited on long-term rotation.
-Pieces installed at the opening of the park reflect themes of nature, atmosphere, transformation, immersion, and geometry as well as local and regional traditional forms.
+Recognising the potential impact of severe environmental conditions – salt, wind, water, sun – the works featured in the Park will be exhibited on long-term rotation.
+Pieces installed during the November 2018 opening of the park reflect themes of nature, atmosphere, transformation, immersion, and geometry as well as local and regional traditional forms.

 Inspired by Cycladic sculpture and futurism, Helaine Blumenfeld brings a mass of hard bronze to life with the fluid form of Tempesta, 2013 – a unique crossover between figuration and abstraction.